BWNC-code/Travel-Social-PP5-Frontend/README.md

 ## Acknowledgements

 Thanks to my mentors, Jubril Akolade and Chris Quinn for their advice and guidance.
-Thanks as well to the Code Institute team and tutors for their support.
+Thanks as well to the Code Institute team and tutors for their support, many aspects of this site are guided and inspired by the moments project built by CodeInstitute.